CharGoldenYT/Char-s-Song-Visualizer/readme.md

 ## Custom Playlists

-> [!NOTE]
-> TODO: Make this easier with a `playlists` folder in the root.

-To make a new custom playlist you must place a new playlist file in `assets/data/playlists` like so:
+To make a new custom playlist you must place a new playlist file in `playlists/` (`~/Music/CSV/playlists/` on Mac and optionally on Linux): like so:

 `example-list.pl`